biocore/empress/README.md

 # Installation & Basic Usage

 Empress is available as either a standalone program or a QIIME 2 plugin.
-The standalone version will generate a folder with HTML/JS/CSS files necessary to view the plot while the QIIME 2 version will generate a `.qzv` Visualization that can be viewed on [https://view.qiime2.org/](https://view.qiime2.org/) or by using `qiime tools view`.
+The standalone version will generate a folder with the HTML/JS/CSS files necessary to view the plot while the QIIME 2 version will generate a `.qzv` Visualization that can be viewed on [https://view.qiime2.org/](https://view.qiime2.org/) or by using `qiime tools view`.

 ## Standalone Version